hackclub/hackclub/club_leader_onboarding_protocol.md

    sheet in https://clubs.hackclub.io and update the application's status as the application progresses (ex. the interview call gets scheduled).
 3. In the interview call the team member's goal is to get a good idea of the applicant's leadership skills.
-Below are a few good questions to ask.
+[Click here](#interview-template) for an interview questions template.
 The team member should be taking notes.
 After the call is over, they should upload their notes as a private gist and link them in the "Applications" sheet in https://clubs.hackclub.io (along with updating the application's row's other info, like phone number).
-  - How did you first get interested in coding?
-  - Can you tell me about your school?
-    - Can you tell me about the current state of your club?
-    - If I'm a beginner and walk into a club meeting, what will I see?
-  - What other extracurriculars are you involved with?
-  - Can you list your extracurriculars, sorted by priority, including Hack Club?
 4. The team member should bring up the applicant with the team ASAP after the call and run them through their application and interview call.
 If all looks good, the team member should send an [acceptance email](#acceptance-email) to